last-train/website/README.md

 ## Develop

-to run your local dev server
+To run your local dev server

 ```
 nvm use